PhysicsOfMobility/ridepy/README.rst

     conda activate ridepy

-Finally, a C++ build environment and the `Boost C++ Libraries <https://www.boost.org/>`__ are necessary.
+Finally, a C++ build environment and the `Boost C++ Libraries <https://www.boost.org/>`__ are necessary if you want or need to build the Cython/C++ part from source.
+This step can be skipped when installing the Python Wheel via ``pip`` on supported platforms (currently only x86-64 Linux).

-On Debian-based Linux distributions, these may be installed as follows:
+On Debian-based Linux distributions, these dependencies may be installed as follows:

 .. code:: sh